 - ¼ cup slivered almonds

 - Add the melted butter and eggs and mix well.
-Add 5 cups (600 grams) of flour, the salt, remaining 1 cup of sugar, ground Mahlab, orange and lemon zest to the dough and mix thoroughly to blend all the ingredients.
+Pour 5 cups (600 grams) of flour, the salt, remaining 1 cup of sugar, ground Mahlab, orange and lemon zest to the dough and mix thoroughly to blend all the ingredients.
 Slowly add the remaining 2 to 3 cups of flour to the dough and knead for about 10 minutes.
 If you are not using a stand mixer then turn the dough out onto a floured surface and knead by hand.
 The dough will be very soft and sticky but will get easier to work with after a long knead.
 It will also become firmer after it proofs.
-If your tempted to add more flour, wait until after it proofs.
+If you are tempted to add more flour, wait until after it proofs.

 - Form into a ball and place in a lightly greased bowl.
 Cover with a clean dishtowel and set aside to rise for 1 ½ to 2 hours.

 - Place the dough on a floured work surface.
 Divide into 6 equal sections, rolling each section into ropes about 15" long.
 For each loaf, braid 3 ropes, then press the eggs into each braid.
 Set bread aside to rise again for 1 hour on a greased baking sheet.